 - The Smog in Un Lun Dun is effectively a sentient version of the smog that covered most of industrial-revolution London, and as such, is very lethal.
 It is also able to possess people to an extent, creating hideous creatures known as 'Smombies' and has been possessing Unstible for some time.

-- In The Lord of the Rings, the hobbits run into one of these on the Barrow Downs.
-They're not quite as Genre Savvy as their ponies, and end up captured by a Barrow-Wight.
+- In The Lord of the Rings, the hobbits run into one of these on the Barrow Downs, and end up captured by a Barrow-Wight.

 Live Action TV